AronnoDIU/Expense-Tracking-API/README.md

 ## Troubleshooting

 If you encounter `java.lang.ExceptionInInitializerError` with `com.sun.tools.javac.code.TypeTag :: UNKNOWN`, ensure that your project is configured to use a compatible Java version.
 Check the `pom.xml` file and make sure the `java.version` property is set correctly.

+If you encounter a circular dependency error, ensure that the `spring.main.allow-circular-references` property is not set to `true` and verify the dependency injection setup in the `SecurityConfig` and `UserServiceImpl` classes.

 ## License